alejocano22/Fundamentals-of-Parallelism-on-Intel-Architecture/README.md

-# Fundamentals-of-Parallelism-on-Intel-Architecture
-Fundamentals of Parallelism on Intel Architecture - Intel
+# Fundamentals of Parallelism on Intel Architecture
+## Intel
+Coursera
+### Alejandro Cano Múnera
+Programming exercises! </br>
+Some pieces of code were given by the course.